leynos/concordat-vale/docs/users-guide.md

 1. Regenerate the archive via `uv run stilyagi zip --force`.
 2. Unzip the resulting file and inspect `.vale.ini` to confirm it references the expected style list and vocabulary.
-3. Validate the package inside a consumer repository by running `vale sync --packages dist/<archive>.zip`.
+3. Validate the package inside a consumer repository by temporarily pointing `.vale.ini`'s `Packages` entry at `dist/<archive>.zip` (use an absolute path when the consumer lives elsewhere), then run `vale sync`.

 ## Release